w1ne/w1ne.github.io/src/content/projects/stringtune.md

   - utility
 ---

-## What it is

-A browser-based utility for tuning string instruments.

-## Links
+A small browser tuner for string instruments — open the page, play a string, tune it.
+One of the older things on here.

 - [stringtune.com](https://stringtune.com)